 In a sixty-page dissent, Judge Frank M. Hull noted the importance of the ruling: “The Majority confesses that ‘[i]t isn’t lost on us that our decision leaves petitioner and others like her largely emptyhanded’ and ‘we sincerely regret that.’
 In addition to ruminating in sincere regret and sympathy, we, as federal judges, should also enforce the plain text of the CVRA—which we are bound to do—and ensure that these crime victims have the CVRA rights that Congress has granted them.”

-Cassell and Edwards plan to file a petition for rehearing en banc with the full Eleventh Circuit in the next three weeks.
+Cassell and Edwards planned to file a petition for rehearing en banc with the full Eleventh Circuit.